UPDATED: April 5, 2022

 If you’re considering a balance transfer but don’t have the credit score to qualify for a 0% APR offer, there are other options.

 - Switch the balance to another card you own with a lower interest rate: If you’re not in the market to apply for new credit, consider moving your balance to another card you already own that has a lower interest rate.
 Since you already have a relationship with the credit card company, contact them to see if they can offer a deal on a balance transfer.

 - Take time to improve your credit score: You can always continue to pay down your debt while you work to build up your credit score.
 Once you’ve reached a point that will qualify you for the best balance transfer offers, re-apply.
 It will be worth the wait if you end up saving a ton on interest down the line.

 - Opt for a debt consolidation loan: Instead of transferring the balance to a new credit card, this method transfers an existing credit card balance into a personal loan.
 Debt consolidation loans typically don’t offer the kind of 0% introductory offer that balance transfer credit cards do.
 But sometimes, the interest rate is low enough to make it a worthwhile move.
 The benefit of debt consolidation loans is that you can move other high-interest debt into the loan, too.
 That means you’re potentially creating streamlined management for your debt.

 The Bottom Line

-In certain situations, it does make sense to balance transfer credit card debt.
-If you have the credit score to qualify for a 0% APR offer and can pay off the debt before the introductory period expires, a balance transfer can end up saving you lots of money.
-For those who may not benefit from a balance transfer, simply creating a manageable repayment strategy or considering balance transfer alternatives might be the best option.
+In certain situations, it does make sense to transfer credit card debt.
+If you have the credit score to qualify for a 0% APR offer and can pay off the debt before the introductory period expires, a transfer can end up saving you lots of money.
+For those who may not benefit from a balance transfer, simply creating a manageable repayment strategy or considering transfer alternatives might be the best option.